hablapps/stateless/README.md

 }
 ```

-The resulting implementation for `modifyZip` is modular and readable, though
-expressing a complex transformation.
+The resulting implementation for `modifyZip`, while expressing a complex transformation,
+is modular and readable.
 However, we're constrained to access and
 mutate in-memory data structures.
 If we wanted to persist the state of the
 application in a relational database, we should discard optics in favor of the
-specific transformations provided by the particular technology.
-Otherwise, we'd
+specific transformations provided by Slick, Doobie, or any other database framework.
-need to pull the whole state, modify it by means of an optic and finally put it
+Otherwise, we'd need to pull the whole state, modify it by means of an optic and finally put it
 back again, which turns out to be impractical.

-Stateless provides the means to describe the data layer and the business logic
+Stateless provides the means to describe the data layer of backend applications
 in a decoupled way, exploiting the algebra and modularity from optics, and later
 instantiate it to in-memory data structures, relational databases or any other
 effectful state-based framework.

 #### Decoupled Data Layer

-We will be using the *natural* representation of optic algebras, which heavily
-relies on natural transformations.
-Therefore, this is the only import that we're
-gonna need for this example:
+This is the only import that we're gonna need for this example:

 ```scala
 import stateless.core.nat._
 ```

-Stateless adopts the object-oriented style to define the application entities.
+Stateless adopts type classes to implement application entities.
-Thereby, each entity will be defined in its corresponding trait.
 This is how we
 encode `Address`:

 ```scala